 If the systolic blood pressure rises above 180, or if the diastolic blood pressure rises above 110, emergency care is necessary.

 What are the symptoms of high blood pressure?

 Most of the time, high blood pressure does not cause any symptoms.
 For this reason, high blood pressure can be a “silent killer.”
 The only way to check blood pressure is by monitoring it.

-According to the National Heart, Lung and Blood Institute, the most common symptoms of a heart attack are:
+According to the National Heart, Lung and Blood Institute, the

 - chest pain

 - upper body discomfort

 - swelling in the legs

 Can symptoms vary between men and women?